collapsinghierarchy/Pseudonymization/pseudo.md

 The definition of pseudonymization remains broad, requiring that **personal data be transformed in a way that prevents direct identification while allowing controlled re-identification under strict conditions**.
 Since adversary models can vary significantly depending on the **organizational context, regulatory requirements, and threat landscape**, the selection of an appropriate pseudonymization technique must be guided by a **well-defined risk assessment**.

 Due to this **heterogeneity in adversary models**, the set of potential pseudonymization mechanisms is extensive, and it is beyond the scope of this document to list every possible approach.
-However, for **most practical use cases**, one of the techniques described earlier—such as **deterministic encryption, format-preserving encryption, or searchable encryption**—should be **sufficient when properly configured**.
+However, for **most practical use cases**, one of the techniques described earlier—such as **deterministic encryption, format-preserving encryption, CCA2 secure encryption and FHE/MPC**—should be **sufficient when properly configured**.

 If a **corner case arises** where standard techniques do not meet your specific requirements, we **strongly advise consulting a cryptographic expert** before implementing a custom solution. **Designing ad hoc cryptographic mechanisms without expert validation often leads to flawed implementations, rendering the protection ineffective.**